datatrails/datatrails-python/README.rst

 .. _readme:

-Jitsuin Archivist Client
+RKVST Python Client
 =========================

-The standard Jitsuin Archivist python client.
+The standard RKVST Python Client.

-Please note that the canonical API for Jitsuin Archivist is always the REST API documented at https://docs.rkvst.com
+Please note that the canonical API for RKVST is always the REST API documented at https://docs.rkvst.com

 Installation